-Almost 9 years has passed since Matsumoto Laboratory was launched at Tohoku University in April 2013, and it is over 18 years old in total including the period when Matsumoto Laboratory was in Tokyo Institute of Technology (2003-2012).
+Over 10 years have passed since Matsumoto Laboratory was launched at Tohoku University in April 2013, and it is over 20 years old in total including the period when Matsumoto Laboratory was in Tokyo Institute of Technology (2003-2012).
 For all the period, it is all thanks to the students in the laboratory that our laboratory has been keeping its high research activity.
 The laboratory staffs try to supervise each student through academic discussion in not only the weekly seminar and monthly research meeting organized by the laboratory, but also the self-study meeting.
 Also, we put more emphasis on our daily individual talking with each student, looking over his/her raw data.

-In the laboratory, from a recognition of any experiments being as a sort of dialogue with nature, students are highly encouraged to first do experiments by self.
-Recently, there seem some students who are not willing to report the experimental results which were not as expected, just because the experiments are failures.
-Nevertheless, whatever the result is, the student can take some valuable messages from nature in the experiment.
-Our daily individual talking with students, as mentioned above, leads to the dialog with nature and is indispensable for our listening to one-by-one message from nature together with the student.
-In my opinion, scientific research is what we cannot think of as interesting until we come to be able to communicate with nature through responding to any trivial question from nature.
+In the laboratory, from our own recognition of any experiments being as a sort of dialogue with nature, our students are highly encouraged to do experiments by selves more than anything.
+Recently, there seem some students who are not willing to report to us the experimental results which were not as expected, just because the experiments are failures.
+Nevertheless, whatever the result is, the student can take some valuable messages from nature in any experiment.
+Our daily individual talking with our students, as mentioned above, leads to the dialog with nature and is indispensable for our listening to one-by-one message from nature together with each student.
+In my opinion, scientific research is what we cannot think of as interesting to us until we come to be able to communicate with nature through responding to any trivial questions from nature.
 In these days, there has been a growing trend that the efficiency in learning anything is the best just because it seems useful in future.
 Consequently, what they have learned are just broad and thin knowledge of science and engineering that would not be as useful as expected.
-It is one’s true knowledge that can be obtained from one’s daily experiences of “I’ve got it!” through studying by self because it is anyhow necessary in understanding such a message from nature.
+It is one’s true knowledge that can be obtained from one’s daily experiences of “I’ve got it!” through studying by oneself because it is anyhow necessary in understanding such a message from nature.

 From not only Japan, but also foreign countries are welcome any students who are to develop their abilities with high aspirations to challenge and overcome unsolved problems, motivated by their-own feeling interested or excited, in science and engineering research fields.